Lazy-loading translations

 File paths prefixed with virtual: are called a "virtual module" in Vite.
 They don't physically exist on disk.

-3. Fingerprint translations
+3. Fingerprint translations Only for v1 apps (classic)

-v1 apps (Classic)
+v1 apps (classic)

 In Ember apps with a classic build, we use broccoli-asset-rev to fingerprint files.